The Invariant Measures of some Infinite Interval Exchange Maps: Conservativity of the straight-line flow

+The goal of this section is to prove Theorem \ref{thm:pr}.
+By hypothesis, $S=S(\G,\w)$ is a surface built as in \S \ref{sect:graphs}, with $\w$ and eigenfunction for the adjacency operator with eigenvalue $\lambda \geq 2$, and $\bm \theta$ is a $\lambda$-renormalizable direction.
+The theorem concludes that the straight line flow in direction $\bm \theta$ is conservative.

-The following two lemmas describe the technique we use to prove conservativity and the absence of periodic trajectories.
-For these two lemmas, let $S$ be a translation surface and $\bm \theta \in S^1$ be a direction.
-Let $\mu$ be the Lebesgue transverse measure to the foliation in direction $\bm \theta$.
+The following lemma describes the technique we use to prove conservativity.
+For this lemma, let $S$ be a translation surface described as a countable union of polygons with edge identifications.
+We refer to a subset of $S$ as {\em bounded} if it is contained in a finite union of the polygons making up $S$.
+We let $\bm \theta \in S^1$ be a direction and let $\mu$ be the Lebesgue transverse measure to the foliation in direction $\bm \theta$.